BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 #### Monster Hunter World (Capcom 2018)
-  This game became an inspiration with how the monsters behave in the environment with and without the players influence.
-This allows the environment to be interactable with many options for the player to exploit monsters in their pursuit to capture or slay them.
+This game became an inspiration with how the monsters behave in the environment with and without the player's influence.
+This allows the environment to be intractable with many options for the player to exploit monsters in their pursuit to capture or slay them.
 I talk about this specific entry in the series due to the increased development time and developed hardware which allowed the team behind the game to implement more behaviours into the monsters that inhabit the environment.

   Such examples of this can include each monster having a cycle of activities they perform, from finding and eating food, to marking their territory, to fighting with other monsters over resources.
 One of my favourite monsters, named Vaal-Hazaak, displays this to a higher degree due to it having a type of feeding that relies on a symbiotic relationship with gasses released from rotting flesh, causing some smaller monsters to surround it when it enters certain areas of the map.

   This is a key point that I want to include within this developing game, that being animals that take have a loop of actions they perform whilst being reflexive around the players actions.

 #### Captain Toad's Treasure Tracker (Nintendo 2014)
 As part of the Super Mario series developed by Nintendo, this game is developed with the intention to be user friendly with a focus on putting the player first.
-The game revolves around using manuevering around enemies located within small scalled geometric levels alongside solving simple puzzles to collect items and reach the goal.
+The game revolves around using manoeuvring around enemies located within small scaled geometric levels alongside solving simple puzzles to collect items and reach the goal.

 This game is another of my inspirations during development since I have the decision between the visual and the gameplay elements of the animals.
-This is something I have previously talked about (and will in the next section) but after looking at this game and performing some self-reflection on my skills as a developer, I have decided that focusing on the gameplay elements of the animals should come first and extra behaviours could come later as extra flourashes.
+This is something I have previously talked about (and will in the next section) but after looking at this game and performing some self-reflection on my skills as a developer, I have decided that focusing on the gameplay elements of the animals should come first and extra behaviours could come later as extra flourishes.

-#### Other useful games
+#### Nintendogs (Nintendo 2005)
+The third game that struck out to me to research was Nintendogs, as this game, compared to the other two, have the animals as the primary focal point.
+The dogs behave as close to 1-1 as they would outside the digital space, as this is a virtual pet simulation.
+The game gives the player methods to interact with the dogs, either through caring for them with bath time and brushing, or through playing and joyful interactions.
+Perhaps through more personal interactions with the animals will the player truly get a feel for how they behave and give back to the games world.
+Alternatively, for the short term, simply using tools that provide feeding and other interactive methods would work all the same.